pisymbol/maq/README.md

 ## Troubleshooting

-maq makes heavy use of the [click](http://click.palletsprojects.com/en/7.x/) which requires that your shell's locale be set to something sensible.
+maq makes heavy use of the [click](http://click.palletsprojects.com/en/7.x/) module which requires that your shell's locale be set to something sensible.
 If you execute maq and get the following error:

 ```
 RuntimeError: Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment.